 Other blog posts that could be interesting for you:

 Visit Madrid on a budget: 104 cheap or free things you can do in Madrid: This guide includes more than 100 cheap things you can do in Madrid.
-I really made sure to include all activities you can do in Madrid that won’t break the bank: Free museums, parks, sunset places and more!
+I really made sure to include all the activities you can do in Madrid that won’t break the bank: Free museums, parks, sunset places and more!

 Let’s do a self-guided walking tour of Madrid: This blog post includes an itinerary for a self-guided walking tour in Madrid.
 That’s why you can see Madrid’s most important places in one afternoon.
 And I made sure to include amazing food spots as well 🙂

 25 museums in Madrid you can visit for free: This blog post includes a list of ALL museums in Madrid you can visit for free.
 And I mention the exact time when the entrance is free of charge so you can plan your trip accordingly!
-And guess what, the Reina Sofia museum and the Royal Palace are on this list as well!
+And guess what, the Reina Sofia Museum and the Royal Palace are on this list as well!

 Start with a free walking tour in Madrid:

-I love going on free walking tours whenever I am visiting a city for the first time.
+I love going on free walking tours whenever I visit a city for the first time.
 In only a couple of hours, you will see the most important areas of Madrid and you will learn a lot about its history.
 The past part of free walking tours are the local guides.
-They really do an amazing job at showing you Madrid from the eyes of a person that lives there.
+They really do an amazing job at showing you Madrid from the eyes of a person who lives there.
 And you can ask them for recommendations or get some tips about what you can do after your tour.

 How do free walking tours work?
 Free walking tours do not come with a fixed price, therefore they are free.
 But, at the end of the tour, you will have the chance to tip your local guide.
 And it is really up to you how much you want to give them.
 It usually depends on your budget and on how much you liked the tour.
-I have done so many free walking tours all over the world and the one in Madrid was one of my favourites.
+I have done so many free walking tours all over the world and the one in Madrid was one of my favorites.
 And so many people have told me the same.
 Believe me, this tour is so worth it!